-In this article you will get important short answer type questions to prepare for class 9 Science annual exams 2018.
+In this article we are providing important short answer type questions to prepare for class 9 Science annual exams 2018-2019.
 These are the questions which may be asked for 1 or 2 marks each, in section- A.

 The set of important questions given here will surely help you to make an easy and effective preparation for the exam and score high marks.